28 Mar TOP 20 COST-PER-ACQUISITION STATISTICS 2026 THAT REVEAL SHOCKING CUSTOMER ACQUISITION COST SURGES

 By 2025, hyper-personalized travel recommendations and real-time pricing updates could shift display ads into a more performance-oriented role.
 Travel brands that combine search retargeting with social proof and urgency tactics may be able to bring their CPAs down further.

 The automotive industry shows a relatively low CPA of $33.52 for search and $23.68 for display, suggesting that consumers searching for vehicles are highly motivated.
-This efficiency can be attributed to clear intent—users often browse with a specific need in mind, such as a test drive or service booking.
+This efficiency can be attributed to clear intent, with users often browsing with a specific need in mind, such as a test drive or service booking.
 Automotive brands benefit from high local search volume and geographic relevance, which helps narrow down costs.

 In 2025, electric vehicle adoption and digital dealerships could further streamline the acquisition process.
 To stay competitive, marketers should embrace AI-powered vehicle recommendation tools and integrate location-based offers.
 As local SEO continues to drive traffic, dealerships that offer seamless booking and personalized financing options will likely see stronger CPA performance.